goyalaadi12071998/Interview-Codes/README.md

 }
 ```

-Not both the different contacts are already secondary
+Now both the different contacts are already secondary